DataBranner/RegexBlaster/README.md

 ### State of development

 The game presently (20140410) works but a good deal of further functionality has still to be implemented.
+What you have here is a proof of concept.

 ### Contents of this directory